Pybounce/spiky_situation/README_ART.md

 - [ ] Spring flip?
   - Just does a flip when bouncing off a spring, once flip is done, if still in air, do normal jump
 - [ ] Do I add a slide??

+**Ideas**

+- Have the saw shooters fire fireballs instead.
+Since then I can do stuff with lighting